rasbt/pytorch-memory-optim/logs.md

 # 01-2_pytorch-fabric.py

-- same as above but using fabric
+- same as above but using Fabric
 - same results as expected

 ```